-The InCommon Federation1 for shared identity and access management provides operational and trust enhancement services to both Identity Provider (IdP) operators and Service Provider (SP) operators.
+The InCommon Federation for shared identity and access management provides operational and trust enhancement services to both Identity Provider (IdP) operators and Service Provider (SP) operators.
 Federation services increase efficiency by reducing redundant functions across Service Providers and by establishing common and consistent approaches to interoperable identity management.
-InCommon has established the Defined Identity Assurance (DIA) program in order to further achieve this efficiency through structured profiles of trusted identity intended to help mitigate risk to relying parties.
+InCommon has established Identity Assurance Profiles (IAPs) in order to further achieve this efficiency through structured requirements for trusted identity intended to help mitigate risk for relying parties.

-There are at least three parties to any federated identity transaction: the identity Subject (i.e., the identity credential user), the identity service operator (i.e., the IdP operator), and the relying party (i.e., SP operator).
+There are at least three parties to any federated identity transaction: the identity Subject (i.e., the identity credential user), the IdP operator (i.e., the IdMS operator and credential provider), and the SP operator (i.e., service or resource provider).
 The identity Subject must trust the IdP operator to operate in a manner that supports reliable assertion of identity on behalf of the Subject while preserving his or her privacy.
 The IdP operator mitigates risk for the SP operator by minimizing the likelihood that another person would be able to claim that identity.
-Identity assertions offered by certified InCommon Federation Identity Providers may be relied upon across a wide range of Service Providers because the InCommon Federation articulates and verifies adherence to community standards for identity management and assertion through its DIA program as described in this Identity Assurance Assessment Framework (IAAF).
+Identity assertions offered by certified InCommon Federation Verifies adherence to community standards for identity management and assertion as described in this Identity Assurance Assessment Framework (IAAF).